The Long Profile of a River

 The long profile shows the gradient of a river as it journeys from source to mouth.
 It spans the source of a river (where it starts) and the mouth (where it reaches the sea).

 The long profile of a river is a way of displaying the channel slope (gradient) of a river along its entire length.
-Therefore, it shows how a river loses height with increasing distance towards the sea.
-A river tries to achieve a smooth curve to reach its base level at sea; this is called a graded long profile.
+Therefore, it illustrates how a river loses height with increasing distance from the source towards the sea.
+A river attempts to achieve a smooth curve to reach its base level at sea; this is known as a graded long profile.
 The diagram below illustrates the long profile of a river.
-Notice how the gradient falls steeply, to begin with, then becomes concave and then almost flat.
+Notice how the gradient initially falls steeply, then becomes concave, and finally becomes almost flat.

-As a river flows downstream from its source the profile changes due to the interaction of the process of erosion, transportation and deposition.
+As a river flows downstream from its source, the profile changes due to the interaction of the processes of erosion, transportation and deposition.

 The diagram above shows how the long profile can be split into three courses based on the gradient.